hotaru555/seminar-slides/slide.md

 - DMP-B executes multithread programs in rounds of quantums, each quantum in DMP-B has a fixed length. three phases: parallel phase, commit phase, and serial phase.
 - DMP-PB  partitions the whole memory into thread-private and shared spaces to reduce the amount of buffer queries.

+# CONCLUSION

+---

+Though It is difficult (if not impossible) to design ideal scheme, especially for shared-memory systems, it is still feasible to design application-oriented schemes for specific application scenarios that often do not simultaneously require all five desirable characteristics.